StephenBrough/ria_personal/README.md

 Personal Project for RIA

-Download files and put load them into the local server.
+Download files and run a node server with the 'app.js' file in the root directory.